 For Clyde and Anna Lee

-All their lives, my great grandparents worked a small, family dairy farm in southern Ohio.
+My great grandparents worked a small, family dairy farm in southern Ohio.
 In one of their barns, there was an underground room which only barely contained the object at its center: a massive, rectangular, steel tank with an exceptionally unpoetic name: bulk milk cooling tank.

 Once in the morning and once in the evening of every day, my grandfather cooed out across the land and the cows came in from the fields to be milked.
 As the milk left each body, it flowed though clear plastic tubes to empty out into this cavernous tank.
 The tank had a large lid that, when lifted, would reveal hundreds of gallons of milk.
 The milk was always swirling, unendingly.
 There was a large metal apparatus in the middle of the tank called the agitator.
 The agitator spun in circles, working with refrigeration to keep the milk fresh while it waited to be pasteurized.